cblp/cardano-node/doc/reference/multi-assets.md

 cardano-cli address key-hash --payment-verification-key-file policy.vkey
 ```

-Generate the policy ID as from the simple script jus created:
+Similarly, generate the policy ID:

 ```bash
 cardano-cli transaction policyid --script-file policy.script
 ```

+### Step 2 - construct, sign, and submit the transaction

 Construct the tx body and specify the multi-asset you would like to mint.
-Note that you must spend at least the minimum UTxO value.
-In the txbody below we are minting 5 tokens of a particular multi-asset and spending 5 those tokens.
+Note that you must spend at least the minimum UTxO value and it is essential to hold ada (besides other currencies) to transfer multi-asset tokens between addresses.
+In the tx body below we mint and spend 5 tokens of a particular multi-asset:

 ```bash
 cardano-cli transaction build-raw \